-Q 47: Are small employers required to buy a health plan for their employees through [insert name of state SHOP exchange]?
+Q 45: Are small employers required to buy a health plan for their employees through [insert name of state SHOP exchange]?

 No. Small employers may buy health insurance for employees through the [insert name of state SHOP exchange] or in the market outside the exchange.
-However, to be eligible for the Small Business Health Care Tax Credit (see Question 55), in most cases the coverage must be bought through the SHOP exchange.
+However, to receive the small group tax credit (see Question 50), the coverage must be bought on the SHOP exchange.
 It will be important for small employers to understand and compare all options available to them.
-State licensed health insurance agents and brokers, including SHOP registered agents and brokers, are available to help small employers compare options and determine which plan best meets their needs.
+State licensed health insurance agents and brokers are available to help small employers compare options and determine which plan best meets their needs.